li081766/Calculating_N50_Length_GC_N_Python/README.md

   -i FASTA FILE, --in FASTA FILE
                         Input sequence file in FASTA format -o OUTPUT, --out OUTPUT
-                        Output folders and files will be labelled with this name.
+                        Output file will be labelled with this name.
 WARNING: do not provide a path -m MODE, --mode MODE  Specify which analysis mode to run.
                         There are two valid modes:
                         -m len for caculating the length, GC%, and N% of each scaffold or genome